mia-platform/miactl/docs/30_commands.md

 View and manage Marketplace items

-All the subcommand inherit the following flags:
+All the subcommands inherit the following flags:

 ```
       --auth-name string               the name of the miactl auth to use